Trimpsuz/habitti/readme.md

 ## Requirements

-Linux-based operating system (tested on Ubuntu 20.04.5) xorriso installed via your preferred package manager Access to sudo or a root account
+Linux-based operating system (tested on Ubuntu 20.04.5)

+Xorriso installed via your preferred package manager

+Access to sudo or a root account

 ## Usage